influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v2/_index.md

 title: Use the InfluxDB v2 API with InfluxDB Cloud Dedicated
 list_title: Use the InfluxDB v2 API
 description: >
-  Use InfluxDB v2 API authentication, endpoints, and tools with InfluxDB Cloud Dedicated (Single-tenant).
+  Use InfluxDB v2 API authentication, endpoints, and tools with InfluxDB Cloud Dedicated.
   Use the v2 API for new workloads and existing v2 workloads.
 weight: 1
 menu: